Skip to content

 Building Reusable C Code

-Anyone who has written tens of thousands of lines of C code has probably experienced this—at the start of a project, everything is fine; a few .c files cobbled together are enough to get things running.
-But as features pile up, the code turns into a tangled mess: header files include each other indiscriminately, global variables are everywhere, changing a single struct field triggers recompilation of a dozen source files, and just when you finally get it working on a PC, porting it to an STM32 brings a whole new set of issues.
-Frankly, the root of this pain often isn't a flawed algorithm or a blown pointer—it's failing to take "code organization" seriously from day one.
+Anyone who has written tens of thousands of lines of C code has likely experienced this—everything starts off fine at the beginning of a project, a few .c and .h files cobbled together and it works.
+But as features pile up, the code starts to turn into a mess: header files are indiscriminately included everywhere, global variables are all over the place, changing a field in a struct triggers a recompile of a dozen source files, and just when you finally get it working on your PC, porting it to STM32 brings up a whole new set of problems.
+Honestly, the root of this pain is often not a wrong algorithm or a blown-up pointer, but rather a failure to take "code organization" seriously from the start.

 How do other languages handle this?
-Java has package and interface, Rust has mod and trait, and Python has __init__.py and naming conventions—they all provide modular infrastructure at the language level.
+Java has packages and private access, Rust has modules and crates, Python has modules and naming conventions—they all provide modular infrastructure at the language level.
 What about C?
 C has nothing.
 No namespaces, no classes, no access control, no module system.
-What C gives us is the preprocessor's #include and #ifndef, plus a lot of discipline we have to enforce ourselves.
+What C gives us is the preprocessor's #include and #define, plus a lot of discipline we need to enforce ourselves.

-But this doesn't mean we can't write clean, modular code in C—it just means we need to manually achieve what other languages do automatically.
-Understanding these manual techniques is crucial, because C++'s namespace, class access control, the PIMPL idiom, and even C++20 Modules are all engineering upgrades built on top of these C manual practices.
-Once you understand the C approach, you'll truly grasp why C++ is designed the way it is.
+But this doesn't mean we can't write clean, modular code in C—it just means we need to achieve what other languages do for you automatically, using manual techniques.
+Understanding these manual techniques is crucial, because C++'s namespace, private access control, the PIMPL idiom, and even C++20 Modules are all engineered upgrades over these manual C practices.
+Once you understand the C way, you can truly understand why C++ is designed the way it is.

-In this article, we'll systematically walk through this methodology—from modular design principles and header file interface design, to hiding implementations with opaque pointers, configuration management, and cross-platform porting.
+In this article, we will systematically review this methodology—from modular design principles and header file interface design to opaque pointers for hiding implementation, configuration management, and cross-platform porting.

 Learning Objectives